leockl/tool-ahead-of-time-ts/README.md

 ## Quick Start 🚀

-I will show below how to run the tutorials for Langchain.js's ChatOpenAI library (for DeepSeek-R1 on OpenRouter), Langchain.js's BaseChatModel library (for DeepSeek-R1 on Microsoft Azure) and Langchain.js's ChatOpenAI library (for QwQ-32B on OpenRouter) in this repo which uses the `taot-ts` package:
+I will show below how to run the tutorials for Langchain.js's ChatOpenAI library (using DeepSeek-R1 on OpenRouter), Langchain.js's BaseChatModel library (using DeepSeek-R1 on Microsoft Azure) and Langchain.js's ChatOpenAI library (using QwQ-32B on OpenRouter) in this repo which uses the `taot-ts` package:

-### 1. Langchain.js's ChatOpenAI library (for DeepSeek-R1 on OpenRouter)
+### 1. Langchain.js's ChatOpenAI library (using DeepSeek-R1 on OpenRouter)

 First, create an empty "tutorial" folder and an empty "ChatOpenAI" sub-folder in your local device.
 Then copy the "taotTutorialChatOpenAI.js" and ".env" files (under the "tutorial" folder and "ChatOpenAI" sub-folder in this repo) into your empty "ChatOpenAI" sub-folder in your local device.
 Note you will need to enter your own API key into the ".env" file.